Bulletin’s core values are clarity, spark and truth. Glastonbury in the City is a great example of what we mean by spark.

 We created two bands, one for expert musicians and the other for complete beginners.
 Each comprised clients and journalists, who committed to three weeks of rehearsals to practise a set to be performed at the event in early October 2019.

-By pulling them together for rehearsals in the three weeks before the event, Bulletin enabled the participating musicians to meet in a non-business environment and work on a shared goal – to be good enough to appear in front of their friends and colleagues without embarrassing themselves.
+By pulling them together for rehearsals in the three weeks before the event, Bulletin enabled the participating musicians to meet in a non-business environment.
+They worked on a shared goal – to be good enough to appear in front of their friends and colleagues without embarrassing themselves.
 After rehearsals we bonded over food and beers, building genuine friendships.

 The event itself had the adrenalin of a live show, with carefully curated side rooms allowing more serious conversations to take place.
 Around 80 journalists met industry experts; industry experts compared notes.
-Potential clients were wooed, and numerous follow-up calls were organised.
+We organised numerous follow-up calls.

 Glastonbury in the City was unique.
-It created a community of people with a common interest outside of the workplace, pulled them together and culminated in a happening that was deeply satisfying for the participants and memorable for the audience.
-It was an enormous undertaking for a boutique PR agency, and it proved that with passion and imagination it is possible to punch well above your weight.
-The clients that sponsored the event have the cachet of being associated with an evening that will live on in the memories of everyone who was there for years to come.
+It created a community of people with a common interest outside of the workplace, and culminated in a happening that was deeply satisfying for the participants and memorable for the audience.
+This was an enormous undertaking for a boutique PR agency.
+It proved that with passion and imagination it is possible to punch well above your weight.
+Clients sponsoring the event had the cachet of being associated with an evening that will live on in the memories of everyone for years.

 The event won us an Investment Week marketing award and was short-listed for a PRCA Dare award.